moo222222/YandexMusic/README.md

 - phase 4 Dev. project  +- 30/100
 - phase 5 Tests/Intro   - 7/100

+## Bugs
+- If press "..." after auth and then press "Back" all music tracks were hide (deleted?)… it's strange
+- If done new music search when music is playing then strange "echo" appeared (background mode errors?)

 ## Contribute!
-There's still a TON of things missing from this proof-of-concept (MVP) and areas of improvement
+There's still a TON of things missing from this proof-of-concept (MVP) and areas of research & development (RnD).
+So, feel free to fork or improve this project!

 - https://www.trae.ai Trae AI site (I used IDE for Windows for VS-compatible project auto-generation!)
 - https://github.com/Trae-AI/ GitHub "Trae-AI Corner" :)